barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/phase-1b-project-plan.md/phase-1b-project-plan.md

 - **Task**: Implement real-time synchronization logic so that changes made in the chat (via voice or text) are instantly reflected in the document preview panel.

 ## 3. Structured Field-by-Field Guidance from the LLM
-- **Goal**: When the LLM walks the PM through filling out a document, it should guide them from the topmost field to the bottom in a logical order.
+- **Goal**: When the LLM walks the PM through filling out a document (like a project charter), it should guide them from the topmost field to the bottom in a logical order.
 - **Task**: Adjust the LLM prompt flow so it requests and fills each field sequentially from top to bottom, ensuring a more natural workflow.

 ## 4. Seamless Switching Between Voice and Text